-During the Fall Term of the junior year, those students in Speech and Hearing interested in pursuing the Speech and Language Disabilities major will be required to submit an application indicating intent to student teach.
+During the Fall Term of the junior year, those students in Communication Sciences and Disorders, who are interested in pursuing the Speech and Language Disabilities major will be required to submit an application indicating intent to student teach.
 At that time they will also submit a plan of route to graduate.
 Approval for enrollment in student teaching (SPH 4515) will provide the student with the opportunity to complete the Speech and Language Disabilities major.
 It should be noted that there are a limited number of student teaching placements available each term and that selection will be made on a competitive basis.
 In the event that approval is denied, the student may continue in the Speech and Hearing major, but may not complete the Speech and Language Disabilities major.

 EDU 1010: Foundations of Education